librasteve/Air/docs/Air.md

   * Air::Component - make your own components

+**[Air::Play](https://raku.land/zef:librasteve/Air::Play)** is a companion raku module with various **Air** website examples.

 The Air documentation is at [https://librasteve.github.io/Air](https://librasteve.github.io/Air)

 AUTHOR
 ======

 Steve Roe <librasteve@furnival.net>

+The `Air::Component` module provided is based on an early version of the raku `Cromponent` module, author Fernando Corrêa de Oliveira <fco@cpan.com>, however unlike Cromponent this module does not use Cro Templates.

 COPYRIGHT AND LICENSE
 =====================